Covid-19 Employer Frequently Asked Questions

 - Related services (flu tests, respiratory illness tests) provided during urgent care, emergency room, or in-person or telehealth provider visits that result in an order for or administration of a covered diagnostic test for COVID-19.

 For fully-insured business, how are you covering treatment of COVID-19 – doctor visits and hospitalization?
-A: BCBSKS will waive cost-sharing for treatment of COVID-19 until June 30, 2021.
-This includes coverage for treatment administered at a doctor’s office, telehealth, urgent care facility and emergency room, as well as inpatient hospital stays.
-This applies to fully insured members, along with those who receive their insurance through Medicare Advantage plans.
-Administrative Service Only (ASO) groups can choose to waive or not waive member cost share.
+A: Effective Jan.
+1, 2022, BCBSKS members will be responsible for member cost-sharing (copays, deductibles) for COVID-19 treatment.
+This includes coverage for treatment administered at a doctor's office, telehealth, urgent care facility and emergency room, as well as inpatient hospital stays.

 If a self-funded business wants to waive copays and out-of-pocket costs for treatment of COVID-19, will BCBSKS allow this to be covered under the stop loss?
 Yes, this will be covered under a group's BCBSKS stop loss.
 Coverage across both fully insured and ASO lines of business can be found at bcbsks.com/coronavirus.